Orange-OpenSource/floss-toolbox/README.md

 bash GitHubWizard.sh backup-all-repositories-from-org
 ```

-This script will trigger the _gh client which may kas you to athenticate to the GitHub API.
+This script will trigger the _gh_ client which may ask you to athenticate to the GitHub API.
 Then the Shell script will pick configuration details from the Ruby configuration file; and triggers another Shell script for the data process.
 A Python code will be called too.
 Yep, I like scripting.
-And both ython, Ruby and Shell.
+And both Python, Ruby and Shell.
+So imagine a python eating ruby gems in a shell.
+Gorgeous isn't it,

-You should also have your _git_ environment ready, i.e. add your SSK private key if you clone by SSH for example.
+**You should also have your _git_ environment ready, i.e. add your SSH private key if you clone by SSH for example.**